Thomas Hart Benton (politician): Early Senate career

 The Missouri Compromise of 1820 made the territory into a state, and Benton was elected as one of its first senators.
 The presidential election of 1824 was a four-way struggle between Jackson, John Quincy Adams, William H. Crawford, and Henry Clay.
 Benton supported Clay.
-Jackson received a plurality but not a majority of votes, meaning that the election was thrown to the House of Representatives, which would choose among the top 3 candidates.
-Clay was the fourth vote-getter.
+Jackson received a plurality but not a majority of electoral votes, meaning that the election was thrown to the House of Representatives, which would choose among the top three candidates.
+Clay was the fourth vote-getter, though he won the election in Missouri.
 He was also Speaker of the House, and tried to maneuver the election in favor of Adams.
 Benton refused Clay's requests that he support Adams, declaring that Jackson was the clear choice of the people.
 (Benton had no official role in this dispute, as he was not a Representative.)
-When Missouri's lone Congressman John Scott wrote to Benton saying he intended to vote for Adams, Benton urged him not to.
+When Missouri's lone Representative John Scott told Benton he intended to vote for Adams, Benton urged him not to.
 "The vote which you intend thus to give is not your own—it belongs to the people of Missouri.
 They are against Mr. Adams.
 I, in their name, do solemnly protest against your intention, and deny your moral power thus to bestow your vote."
 Benton first supported Crawford, but after determining that he could not win, supported Jackson.
 Scott voted for Adams.
-Adams won the election and appointed Clay as Secretary of State.
-The two were accused of making a "corrupt bargain," in which Adams received the presidency in exchange for giving Clay a high office.
+Adams was elected and appointed Clay as Secretary of State.
+This was viewed by many as a "corrupt bargain".

 Haiti

-More than two decades after enslaved Africans in Haiti defeated their French colonial rulers in the Haitian Revolution, Benton explained the refusal of the United States to recognize the independent republic in a speech to the United States Senate.
-He said that "the peace of eleven states in this Union will not permit the fruits of a successful negro insurrection to be exhibited among them" and said whites in the south would "not permit black Consuls and Ambassadors to establish themselves in our cities, and to parade through our country, and give their fellow blacks in the United States, proof in hand of the honors which await them, for a like successful effort on their part."
+More than two decades after the Haitian Revolution, Benton explained the refusal of the American government to recognize Haiti in a speech to the United States Senate.
+He said that "the peace of eleven states in this Union will not permit the fruits of a successful negro insurrection to be exhibited among them" and said white Southerners would "not permit black Consuls and Ambassadors to establish themselves in our cities, and to parade through our country, and give their fellow blacks in the United States, proof in hand of the honors which await them, for a like successful effort on their part."